We are all affected by our mental health, whether an event has triggered short term difficulties, or we are managing a longer term condition.

 - Advising you of how best to liaise with your academic department when personal difficulties are affecting your studies

-If you are managing a longer term mental health condition, such as Generalised Anxiety Disorder, Clinical Depression, Bipolar Disorder or Schizophrenia, you may also be entitled to support from the Inclusion and Learning Support Team.
+If you are managing a longer term mental health condition, such as Generalised Anxiety Disorder, Depression, Panic Attacks, Bipolar Disorder or Schizophrenia, you may also be entitled to support from the Disability Service.
 Contact them via the Students Centre.

 How the Student Centre can help